 Trails Starting at Snowbowl

 - Kachina Trail #150 Distance: 5 miles Time: 2.5 hours Directions: North on Humphreys St to Hwy 180.
 North on Hwy 180 for 7 miles (11 km) to Snowbowl Road.
-Turn right on Snowbowl Road, go 7 miles (11 km) to parking lot.
-Trail begins at far end of parking lot on the right (south).
+Turn right on Snowbowl Road, go 7 miles (11 km) to the parking lot.
+The trail begins at the far end of parking lot on the right (south).
 Description: Views of rocky slopes, pine and aspen forest, wildflower meadows, and Flagstaff.
 Trail map

-- Aspen Loop Trail #73 Distance: 2.5 miles Time: 1 hour Directions: From Flagstaff drive north on US 180 for 7 miles (11 km) to FR 516, the Snowbowl Road.
+- Aspen Loop Trail #73 Distance: 2.5 miles Time: 1-hour Directions: From Flagstaff drive north on US 180 for 7 miles (11 km) to FR 516, the Snowbowl Road.
 Drive 7 miles (11 km) on this paved road to the lower parking lot (no. 9) of the Snowbowl facility.
 The trailhead is located at the north end of the parking lot.
-Description: Beginning at the Humphreys Trailhead and branching west, the way leads through micro habitats where sun-loving wildflowers and grasses alternate with shade plants and ferns along the trail’s winding, 300-foot elevation change.
+Description: Beginning at the Humphreys Trailhead and branching west, the way leads through microhabitats where sun-loving wildflowers and grasses alternate with shade plants and ferns along the trail’s winding, 300-foot elevation change.
 Birds of the open glades abound: flickers, jays, juncos, and warblers.
 Aspen, spruce, and pine stand along the trail, including several large bristlecones.
 Higher up the Peaks, these trees can live well over a thousand years!
+More Info

 For more information on other trails near and around Flagstaff and Arizona Snowbowl, visit the Convention and Visitor’s Bureau website.